by Jodie Renner, editor & author

 Have you been told your story looks promising or even intriguing, but your novel is way too long?
+Or maybe that it drags in places and needs tightening up?
 Today’s readers have shorter attention spans, and publishers don’t want to accept long novels from new writers, as they are so much more expensive to produce.

 Some strategies for cutting the word count.
 It’s best to proceed roughly in this order, using any of the tips that apply to your novel:

 ~ IF YOU HAVE A WORDY, MEANDERING WRITING STYLE, TIGHTEN IT UP.

 START WITH BIG CHANGES: CUTS TO PLOT, CHARACTERS, AND STRUCTURE:

 ~ If your writing is quite tight but you have an intricate, involved plot, can you divide your really long novel into two or three in a series?
 But bear in mind that each book in the series needs its own plot arc and character arc – rising tension and some resolution, and a change/growth in the protagonist.